 With the objective of moving from fossil fuel to environment friendly renewable energy sources, to manage the future energy crisis, the RSPGLoC project is being implemented with the financial assistance of ADB.
-ADB has provided USD 50 million at the first stage with the purpose of supplying 50 MW to the national grid by the year 2021 and agreed to top up the additional funds based on the performance of the current phase of project.

-Moreover, a budget proposal for providing loans for government employees and lowincome households has been announced by the Budget Speech for 2021 in order to reach the 70 percent target of power generation through renewable energy by 2025.
-With the expectation of adding 500 MW to the national grid by providing solar panels for 100,000 households including public servants through this loan schemes and Indian Line of Credit, the interest rate of this loan scheme has also been amended to 4 percent for the end borrower with effect from January 2021 in order to encourage the individuals.
+ADB has provided USD 50 million at the first stage with the purpose of supplying 50 MW to the national grid by the year 2021 and agreed to top up the households including public servants through this loan schemes and Indian Line of Credit, the interest rate of this loan scheme has also been amended to 4 percent for the end borrower with effect from January 2021 in order to encourage the individuals.
 In terms of the performance, Rs.
 5,295 million has been disbursed among 3,087 beneficiaries under this Project as at 30.04.2021.

+Moreover, a budget proposal for providing loans for government employees and low-income households has been announced by the Budget Speech for 2021 in order to reach the 70 percent target of power generation through renewable energy by 2025.
+With the expectation of adding 500 MW to the national grid by providing solar panels for 100,000

+Table 7.5 | Progress of the RSPGLoC as at 30th April 2021